 What is the point of it?
 It's really a chance to celebrate all the hard work that's gone into the season and commiserate why that hard work didn't pay off.

+The Raiders banned any Mad Monday celebrations in 2014, the Sharks followed suit last season while the Bulldogs celebrated it 'in style' last year.
 All three teams made the playoffs this season so there's no magic formula to whether it helps or hinders your team the next season.

 To their credit, the Warriors have often kept away from Mad Monday controversies.
 Well end of the season ones at least.